Tokenpocket

 The main dashboard is decent: it displays your assets with their U.S. dollar values, and you can open any token to review transactions, verify activity, and send or receive funds.

-TokenPocket does not “withdraw to a bank” by itself; getting your money out usually means transferring crypto to an external wallet or an exchange, and then (if you want fiat) cashing out from that exchange.
+TokenPocket does not “withdraw to a bank” by itself.
+In practice, you usually cash out by sending crypto to an external wallet or an exchange, and then requesting fiat withdrawal from that exchange.

 If you need to change what you hold before transferring (for example, swapping a token into something the exchange accepts), you can use the built-in exchange or an exchange-style DApp from inside the app, complete the swap, and then transfer the resulting asset out using the same send flow.